RC2014Z80/RC2014/ROMs/Factory/README.md

 These ROMs are the official factory RC2014 ROMs as supplied with RC2014 products.
 Copyright of their respective owners.
 Sourcecode, where available, is elsewhere in this Github repo or found with a quick Google search.
+See http://rc2014.co.uk/1515/decoding-rom-labels/ for more info.

 Every ROM now has an 8 digit code on it.
 Each digit, from left to right, refers to an 8k bank from 0x0000 to 0xD000.
 This bank can be selected with the A13, A14, A15 jumpers;